esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 This will create bucket types, search schemas and indexes required for storing the above persitent data and it will activate them.

-You should also configure Riak in the `mongooseim.cfg` file.
+You should also configure Riak in the `mongooseim.toml` file.
-Please refer to [Advanced configuration/Database setup](../Advanced-configuration.md) for more information.
+Please refer to the [RDBMS options](../advanced-configuration/outgoing-connections.md#rdbms-options) and [Riak options](../advanced-configuration/outgoing-connections.md#riak-options) for more information.

 ## Cassandra